 Jesus healed many people whose lack of physical eyesight kept them in darkness.
 Blindness was, in fact, the affliction Jesus healed most often.
 A good example is blind Bartimaeus whom Jesus met on the Jericho road.
 That day Jesus gave him sight (Mark 10:46-52).

 Did Jesus limit himself to healing only physical blindness?
 Look again at the Gospels, and you'll see that Jesus also dealt with spiritual blindness.
-Once He warned that "the blind lead the blind" (Matthew 15:14, KJV).
+Once He warned that "ig the blind lead the blind, both will fall" (Matthew 15:14).
 He didn't mean physical blindness but religious leaders whose lack of spiritual insight and even sinful pride blinded them.

 So, as Jesus spoke to John's disciples, He doubtless thought of Old Testament passages such as Isaiah 29:18: "Out of gloom and darkness the eyes of the blind will see."
 Viewed in context, such Old Testament verses refer to spiritual, intellectual, and moral blindness more than they do to actual physical blindness.
 As God's kingdom continues to strike back today, sight in both senses — physical and spiritual — is being restored.

-Not long ago my mother sent her 100th pair of used eyeglasses to Dr. Paul Gamertsfelder.
+Some time ago my mother sent her 100th pair of used eyeglasses to Dr. Paul Gamertsfelder.
 One hundred pairs?
-No, my mother doesn't discard eyeglasses that fast.
+No, my mother didn't discard eyeglasses that fast.
 Rather, she collected them from friends all over central Oklahoma.
 Then she boxes them up to mail to Dr. Gamertsfelder, a Nazarene optometrist in Ohio.